Additional Resources

 What is the Process for Applying to Participate in the Pilot Program?

-How Will Pilot Program Participants Be Selected?
+How Were Pilot Program Participants Selected?

 As with all Universal Service Fund recipients, Pilot participants will be subject to competitive bidding, document retention, and audit requirements.
 Pilot participants are also prohibited from soliciting or accepting gifts from service providers that are seeking to participate in the Pilot Program.
-Bad actors may be subject to denials of funding, cancellation of funding commitments, and/or recoupment of past disbursements; suspension or debarment; civil, criminal, or administrative penalties; and fines, forfeitures or imprisonment.
+Bad actors may be subject to denials of funding, cancellation of funding commitments, and/or recoupment of past disbursements; suspension or debarment; civil, criminal, or administrative penalties; and fines, forfeitures, or imprisonment.

 FCC References